 head() function call):

-The dataset is pretty much familiar to anyone with a week of experience in data science and machine learning, so it doesn’t require further introduction.
+The dataset is pretty much familiar to anyone with a week of experience in data science and machine learning, so it doesn’t require a further introduction.
 Also, the dataset is as clean as they come, which will save us a lot of time in this section.

 The only thing we have to do before continuing to predictive modeling is to split this dataset randomly into training and testing subsets.
-You can use the following code snippet to do a split in 75:25 ratio:
+You can use the following code snippet to do a split in a 75:25 ratio: